kyleaoman/martini/docs/source/sources/index.rst

     source.preview(fig=1)  # uses matplotlib `plt.figure(1)`

-The preview function returns the ``Figure`` object, so this can be captured manipulated, if desired.
+The preview function returns the :class:`~matplotlib.figure.Figure` object, so this can be captured manipulated, if desired.
 The resulting preview looks like:

 .. image:: preview1.png
     :width: 800
     :alt: Approximate moment 1 map and major & minor axis PV diagrams of randomly-oriented galaxy.

-The number of particles plotted is limited to 5000 to avoid excessively large ``Figure`` objects, but this can be controlled with the ``max_points`` keyword argument.
+The number of particles plotted is limited to 5000 to avoid excessively large :class:`~matplotlib.figure.Figure` objects, but this can be controlled with the ``max_points`` keyword argument.
 The first panel shows the particle positions in the ``y-z`` plane (which approximately maps to RA and Dec), coloured by the ``x``-component of the velocity (which approximately maps to the line-of-sight velocity).
 The second panel shows the PV diagram of particle along the ``y`` coordinate direction, and the third panel the same along the ``z`` coordinate direction.
 Let's rotate the disc to be edge on and preview it again:

 .. code-block:: python